-Swift Spine Institute first in Reno ASC to perform the Intracept procedure, Minimally Invasive Treatment Option for Chronic Back Pain
+Swift Institute first in Reno ASC to perform the Intracept procedure, Minimally Invasive Treatment Option for Chronic Back Pain

 Dr. Hugh McDermott recently became the first in Northern Nevada to perform the Intracept procedure at an ASC.
 For those with chronic back pain, the new minimally invasive “Intracept” procedure can provide lasting pain relief.